 - Firearm + ammo *(if legally permissible)

-13. Survival Gear Important Documents & Finances List
+13. Survival Gear List for Important Documents & Finances

 Whether or not you plan on bugging out in an emergency SHTF or survival situation, you definitely want to have your important documents and some healthy finances on your side.
 Tradeable goods are also extremely helpful post-SHTF, which is why they’re on this list.
 It may be more beneficial to stockpile urban survival gear that will actually be of use to you and those around you in a post-SHTF situation, but in case there’s something you forgot or ran out of, tradeable goods are definitely an asset.